Employees favor work-from-home to fight gas prices

 - 55% of independent voters favor it

-Decision Desk HQ Senior Data Scientist Kiel Williams said Republicans are generally opposed to government intervention on the economy.
-But no matter your partisan preference, the current mood is: “I don’t want to spend money on gas.'”
+Decision Desk HQ Senior Data Scientist Kiel Williams said Republicans are generally opposed to government intervention in the economy.
+But no matter your partisan preference the current mood is: “I don’t want to spend money on gas.'”

 Some Americans are coming to terms with high gas prices.
 Thirty-six-year-old Chicago resident Stephanie Marquette said she has accepted expensive commutes.